cloudfoundry-attic/vblob/README.md

 `logfile` specifies the path to the log file.
 The `logtype` has to be [winston](https://github.com/indexzero/winston).

 `keyID` and `secretID` and `auth` are used to control front-end authentication.
-If either the key or id is not present or if auth is not set to "enabled" then authentication is disabled.
+If either the key or id is not present or if auth is not set to a proper auth type then authentication is disabled.
+Currently the following types are supported: "basic", "digest", and "s3". "basic" and "digest" implementation follows rfc2617.

 `debug` is used to log request and response headers to the console for debugging purposes.
 Its value is treated as boolean.